You may also be interested in my portfolio of work which contains more about what I have built over the years.

 January 2016 to May 2016

 STEM Net is a system in which schools and other institutes request help from the ambassadors.
-As a STEM Ambassador I saw a request at Knox Academy, Haddington, (not far from where I live) and emailed to see how I could help.
+As a STEM Ambassador I saw a request at Knox Academy, Haddington, (not far from where I lived) and emailed to see how I could help.
 As it happens, I just missed the post.
-However, the teacher there asked if I would still like to help and I accepted.
+However, Mr Blair asked if I would still like to help and I accepted.

 My role here was as a classroom assistant in the Computing department.
 I assisted in all levels from S1 to S6 ranging from basic ICT to Advanced Higher Computer Science.
 Both teachers said that having me there was really useful and that I was incredibly helpful.